-Engaging and inspiring people to action with beautiful images and thought provoking essays and maps about climate change, natural history, land conservation, etc through exhibitions, books and the media.
+Engaging and inspiring people to action with beautiful images and thought-provoking essays and maps about climate change, natural history, land conservation, and more through exhibitions, books, and the media.

-We have created a traveling exhibit: "Beauty and the Beast: California's Wildflowers and Climate Change" which is now being booked throughout California.
-It is being offered by the non-profit Exhibit Envoy.
+We have created a traveling exhibit: "Beauty and the Beast: California's Wildflowers and Climate Change" which is now booked throughout California.
+The non-profit Exhibit Envoy manages its rental and scheduling.
 Use this link to see if it will be available near you.
 If not help us find a possible venue and we can reach out to them.
-As of January 2018 more than 25,000 people have seen the exhibit in San Francisco, San Bernadino County and Sacramento.
+More than 60,000 people have seen the exhibit to date.

 Our exhibit's companion book update:

-33% of the price of every book sold through our innovative, non-profit affiliate program will go back to that non-profit or educational organization.
+25% of the price of every book sold through our upcoming innovative, non-profit affiliate program will go back to that non-profit or educational organization.

-And we will be partnering with groups and organizations to further inspire positive action.
+And we will be partnering with groups and organizations to inspire positive action.